LunatiK-ExpiX/NCE/docs/project_alice_modders_suggestions.md

 ## Identified issues

-Some issues are solved by Kat's PA Engine already, some aren't, feel free to add your bitter experiences below for consideration post-1.0:
+Some issues are solved by NCE already, some aren't, feel free to add your bitter experiences below for consideration post-1.0:

 - No first-hand support for dynamic localisation (without using change_region_name)
 - Trade window only supports N number of goods before it overflows
-- Undocumented (KatEngine lists all of them by the way) and inconsistent modifiers (some that can only be used on technologies and inventions)
+- Undocumented (NCE lists all of them by the way) and inconsistent modifiers (some that can only be used on technologies and inventions)
 - Have to add 1 technology for each folder so the UI doesn't break
 - Selecting which wars to call an ally into